 - Autobiographical statement, curriculum vita, and a research plan of intent must include research alignment with a potential academic advisor.

 - Who do you think among our faculty would be your best advisor and why?
 (You can suggest 1 – 2 people as possible advisors with a rationale for each.)

 - How do the research interests of the selected advisors fit with your own interests?

 - Additional information often included in the statement of intent includes information on the candidate's background and experiences and any anomalies in the candidate's record that need explanation.

+A minimum of 90 credits is required for a PhD in Learning Design and Technology.
 Students are required to meet with their academic advisor before registering for courses in the first term.